MedhaMasanam/MedhaMasanam/README.md

 ## 👩‍💻 About Me

-I am a Software Engineer and Data Scientist specializing in **Deep Learning**, **Time-Series Forecasting**, and **Computer Vision**.
+I am a Software Engineer and Data Engineer specializing in **Deep Learning**, **Time-Series Forecasting**, and **Computer Vision**.
 Recently, I worked on operational oceanography models during my internship at **INCOIS**, where I designed a novel deep learning pipeline using LSTM, N-BEATS, and Salesforce Moirai to forecast Sea Surface Temperatures with a 0.108°C RMSE.

 - 🎓 **Education:** Computer Science at ICFAI Foundation for Higher Education (IFHE)
 - 🔬 **Focus Areas:** Neural Networks, Time-Series Analysis (N-BEATS, Transformers), Computer Vision (MediaPipe, OpenCV).